FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Implemented evaluation functions

 \subsection{MDI}

 The MDI algorithm~\cite{thollard2000probabilistic} is an earlier approach to overcome possible weaknesses of Alergia, mainly that there is no way to bound the distance of the learned PDFA from the data sample.
-Like likelihood-ratio, MDI computes the likelihood and the number of parameters.
+Like the likelihood ratio, MDI computes the likelihood and the number of parameters.
 Instead of comparing these directly using a test, MDI uses them to compute the Kullback-Leibler divergence from the models before merging $\mathcal{A}$ and after merging $\mathcal{A}'$ to the distribution in the original data sample $D$.
-The distribution of $D$ is determined using the prefix tree $\mathcal{A}_p = \{\Sigma, Q_p, q_{p,0}, \delta_p, S_p, F_p\}$.
+The distribution of $D$ is determined using the prefix tree $\mathcal{A}_p$.
 When a merge makes this distance too large, it is considered inconsistent:

 where $C_p(q,a)$ and $S_p(q,a)$ is the count information from the prefix tree $\mathcal{A}_p$, $\hat{q}$ and $\hat{q}'$ are the states that are merged with $q$ in $\mathcal{A}$ and $\mathcal{A}'$ respectively.
 As before, and $\alpha$ is a user-defined parameter (\textsc{confidence\_bound}).
+As a score, MDI in FlexFringe uses the negative increase in Kullback-Leibler divergence:

-The rest is identical to the other evaluation functions, and hence is inherited from the likelihood-ratio implementation.
-For efficiency reasons, our implementation is slightly different from the original formulation in~\cite{thollard2000probabilistic}.
-We use the counts from $D$ to compute the Kullback-Leibler divergence (similar to likelihood-ratio) instead of computing it directly between the different models. {Unfortunately, it is currently not possible to perform a run of the original MDI algorithm which used an exact algorithm (and a lot of run-time) to compute the divergence.
-This is however the only difference between MDI and its implementation in FlexFringe.}
+A larger score corresponds to the model's distribution staying closer to the distribution of the prefix tree.
+For efficiency reasons, our implementation differs slightly from the original formulation in~\cite{thollard2000probabilistic}.
+We use the counts from $D$ to compute the Kullback-Leibler divergence (similar to the likelihood ratio) instead of computing it directly between the different models.
+Unfortunately, it is currently not possible to perform a run of the original MDI algorithm, which used an exact algorithm to compute the divergence, as this would require too much run-time to be used inside a merge check.
+This is, however, the only difference between MDI and its implementation in FlexFringe.